-command for app1 × Are you sure you wish to run hvreset command on the userApplication app1?
+Confirm hvreset command for app1 Are you sure you wish to run hvreset command on the userApplication app1?
 WARNING: The hvreset command interrupts any ongoing RMS processing for the userApplication specified as argument.
 Any running script will be terminated with SIGHUP.
 The entire graph of the specified userApplication is completely re-initialized based on the actual detector reports.
-Hvreset will cause any information about previous failures etc. to • be lost.
-An invo nation about previous cation of hvreset will stent of the userAppli most likely result be lost.
-An invoc in a stateInconsi ation of hvreset will most likely result cation. be lost.
-An invoc in a stateInconsi ation of hvreset will stent of the userAppli most likely result cation.
+Hvreset will cause any information about previous failures etc. to be lost.
+An invocation of hvreset will most likely result in a statelnconsistent of the userApplication.
+Timeout for the hvreset command : 10 Sec